 First of all, the weather in Alaska during the summer was everything I could wish for.
 The average temperature in July is around 20°C, however it can get a lot warmer if you are lucky.
 Fortunately we had 5 days of sunny to partly cloudy skies and it was really awesome.
 Now now, don’t get too excited, because we were told that it was raining one week before like crazy.
 Alaskan weather is known to be very unpredictable, so be prepared for anything.

 The other thing that came to my surprise was eternal daylight.
 I mean they do have nights, very long ones, but in winter months.
 In fact they have 67 days of total darkness in Barrow (up in the north), but since Alaska is huge, the daylight hours vary with the miles: the further north you go, the darker it gets.
 In summer, however, the story is different.
 The first night we spent in Anchorage, I actually had to put on the sleep mask I got on the airplane.
-(Thank you mom, for this “collecting” habit I got from you.)
 If you think I am exaggerating, check out Alaska Daylight Hours Calculator for July and apologize.

-It wasn’t very hard to define the route for those 4 net days we had reserved for the Alaskan circle.
-It all had to start and end in Ted Stevens Anchorage airport.
+if you only have 4 or 5 days, it isn’t very hard to define the route for your Alaska road trip.
+For us it all had to start and end in Ted Stevens Anchorage airport.
 Since we wanted to visit Denali national park and we knew it would take us pretty much the whole day to do it properly, the rest was all a matter of simple map check mileage calculator.
 So we decided to take the total of 1.300 kilometers road trip in the following order: Anchorage – Talkeetna – Fairbanks – Glennallen – Anchorage.

 Once the road trip was fixed, I took over the accommodation part.
 To my big surprise there was hardly anything left to choose from – and this was in April!
 I checked Expedia and Booking.com where there were only 2 options: hostels or very cheap motels on one hand or a bit “higher class” hotels with sky high prices on the other.
 Furthermore, there were no rooms available in Glennallen, which was a total disaster for us.
 I mean come on people, how far ahead do you need to book your summer vacation?!